polson/MusicSep-Lightning/README.md

 # MusicSep-Lightning
-A complete PyTorch Lightning toolkit for separating musical stems from audio tracks.
-This project provides an end-to-end solution for music source separation using deep learning techniques.
+A PyTorch Lightning toolkit for audio separation

 ## Features
-- PyTorch Lightning integration for scalable training
 - Live visualization of training progress
 - Smart checkpoint loading with parameter matching
 - Validation loss and SDR statistics while training
 - Toolkit of `nn.Module`s for more easily building your own models
-- Sample model in ./model/magsep/model.py

 ## Requirements
 - Python 3.8+